-Field investigations will be carried out from mid-2022 until mid-2023.
+Field investigations will be carried out in 2023 and early 2024.
 In some cases, we may need to enter properties multiple times over this period.
 We may need to carry out further investigations as part of the detailed design process for the REZ transmission network.

 Most field investigation work will be carried out within standard daytime hours which are 7am to 6pm, Monday to Friday and 8am to 1pm on Saturdays.
-We will only work at night if needed for specific activities, such as fauna surveys.
+We will only work at night, with your permission, if needed for specific activities, such as fauna surveys.